siyia2/iso-commander/README.md

 * Clean codebase in case someone decides to contribute in the future.

 Ways to Install:
-1) Download the binary executable from the latest release.
+1) Download the binary executable from latest release.
 2) Download and compile from source with `make`.
 3) If on arch or on an archbased distro, install with `yay -S mounter-elite-plus`.